The Rockets (Detroit band): History

 Their third album (with the addition of new bass guitarist Dan Keylon) was the 1980 release No Ballads.
-"Desire" was a popular tune from this album.
+"Desire" was a popular tune from this album, peaking at number 70 on the Billboard Hot 100 the week of March 8, 1980.
 Next came the Back Talk album in 1981 (with another new bass guitarist, Bobby Haralson) and then Rocket Roll in 1982.
-"Rollin' By The Record Machine" from this release was the last hit for the band.
-Their final release, Live Rockets, was recorded on December 26 and 29, 1982, to a sold-out house at the Royal Oak Music Theatre near Detroit.
-This was the first time the band recorded with back-up vocalists, Shaun Murphy and Suzy Jennings, who continued to tour with them.
+"Rollin' by the Record Machine" from this release was the last hit for the band.
+Their final release, Live Rockets, was recorded on 4 nights – December 26 through 29, 1982, to a sold-out house each night at the Royal Oak Music Theatre near Detroit.
+This was the first time the band recorded with a saxophone player, and back-up vocalists, Shaun Murphy and Suzy Jennings, who continued to tour with them.

 The Rockets performed their last two shows at Pine Knob near Detroit on August 28 and 29, 1983.
 The band members went their separate ways.
 Badanjek, McCarty and the rest went on to other projects.
 Gilbert played in several bands and learned the trade of Dryvit.
 He was 49 when he died of liver cancer in 2001.
-Dennis Robbins went on to become a solo artist signed to MCA Records in the mid-1980's, the lead singer for a band called Billy Hill in 1989, and a solo artist for Giant Records in the 1990s and a multi-platinum hit songwriter, co-writing numerous country songs such as "Two Of A Kind (Working On A Full House)", "Get Me To The Church On Cumberland Road", "Do You Love Me (Just Say Yes)", "Too Much Month At The End Of The Money", and more.
+Dennis Robbins went on to become a solo artist signed to MCA Records in the mid-1980's, the lead singer for a band called Billy Hill in 1989, and a solo artist for Giant Records in the 1990s and a multi-platinum hit songwriter, co-writing numerous country songs such as "Two of a Kind (Working on a Full House)", "Get Me to the Church on Cumberland Road", "Do You Love Me (Just Say Yes)", "Too Much Month at the End of the Money", and more.

 Bobby Neil Haralson died in the 1990s.
-John Fraga, bassist, born July 1, 1941, died September 27, 2010, at 69.
+John Fraga, bassist, born July 1, 1941, died September 27, 2010, at 69 and Donnie Backus died in the 2020's.